gyy456/CityGS-X/README.md

 ## Evaluation
-Except MatrixCity, evalutaion image is saved during training by default and PSNR is also calcuated.
+Except MatrixCity, evalutaion image is saved and PSNR is also calcuate dduring training by default.
 ### multi gpu

 ```